charbileigh/Specch-Recognition-Project/README.md

 # Speech Recognition App

-This is a speech recognition app built with semantic HTML, modern CSS (Flexbox/Grid), and a tiny bit of JS for the mobile nav.
+This is a speech recognition app built with semantic HTML, modern CSS (Flexbox/Grid), and JS.

 ## Image of The Project